NMurari7/AWS_ETL_Pipeline/README.md

 Setup S3 Bucket: Create an S3 bucket to store the raw data and the processed data.

 Setup Lambda Function: Create an AWS Lambda function with the required libraries such as Pandas, Boto3, and StringIO.
-The Lambda function should be configured to trigger on an S3 event.
+The Lambda function should be configured.
+The layer should be added to function to use pandas.

 Configure Glue Crawler: Create a Glue Crawler to catalog the processed data in S3.